USEPA/haztrak/docs/haztrak_book/src/development/contributing.md

 ```

 - Install the [pre-commit](https://pre-commit.com/) hooks
-  - Once installed, will lint and format your changes to ensure we have a consistent style
+  - Once installed, will lint and format your changes to ensure we have a consistent style upon every commit.
   - See [pre-commit installation docs](https://pre-commit.com/#installation)

 ```shell